On the Emergence of Induction Heads for In-Context Learning: Related Work

 \section{Related Work}

-\paragraph{In-Context Learning} \citet{brown2020language} first observed that LLMs are capable of in-context learning.
-Since then, a number of works has delved deep into the phenomenon and its underlying causes. \citet{chan2022data} empirically showed that the ICL--IWL trade-off is modulated by data distributional properties specific to natural language, such as a Zipfian distribution over concepts, burstiness, and within-class variance.
-One direction is to view the forward pass of a transformer as performing gradient descent \citep{von2023transformers, ahn2023transformers}.
-Finally, \citet{lu2024asymptotic} provides an asymptotic analysis of ICL for linear regression and linear attention.
+\paragraph{In-Context Learning} \citet{brown2020language} first observed that LLMs are capable of in-context learning. \citet{chan2022data} empirically showed that the ICL--IWL trade-off is modulated by data distributional properties specific to natural language.

 \paragraph{Induction Heads} Later, \citet{olsson2022context} attributed this ability to a two-layer \citep{sanford2024one} mechanism (termed \textit{induction head}) that emerges abruptly during training.
 Crucial to our work, \citet{reddy2023mechanistic} proposed a 3-parameter \textit{phenomenological} model of an induction head by directly parameterizing the attention scores.
 The parameters of this model (denoted as $\beta_1$, $\alpha$, and $\xi$) correspond exactly to our three pseudo-parameters ($\alpha_3$, $\beta_2$, and $\gamma_3$).
-Compared to their work, we provide a theoretical justification on how these parameters are learned with gradient descent.
-Other theoretical works have studied the emergence of induction heads, with different architectures and distributional assumptions \citep{nichani2024transformers,bietti2024birth, chen2024unveiling, sanford2024one, edelman2024evolution, wang2024transformers}.
-Among these, \citet{nichani2024transformers} demonstrates that two-layer disentangled transformers can learn to sample Markov chains in-context through a staged training process, and \citet{bietti2024birth} study the transformer training dynamics from the perspective of \textit{associative memories}.
-They show how an induction head can emerge after three steps of gradient descent.
-Concurrently, \citet{chen2024unveiling} and \citet{wang2024transformers} further studied staged layer-wise dynamics, reinforcing the staged learning hypothesis for induction head formation. \citet{edelman2024evolution} investigated how transformers acquire simple linguistic structures such as n-grams during training, and \citet{zhang2025training} analyzed training dynamics for linear attention transformers in regression tasks.
+Several works \citep{nichani2024transformers, edelman2024evolution, chen2024unveiling, wang2024transformers} use a staged training process to show how transformers acquire the ability to learn in-context bigrams. \citet{bietti2024birth} study the transformer training dynamics from the perspective of \textit{associative memories}, showing how an induction head can emerge after three steps of gradient descent.